VeggieMeat/search_api_elasticsearch/README.md

 AUTOMATED TESTS
 ---------------

-After every commit, we run PHPUnit tests and Simpletests on Travis-CI.
+After every commit, we run PHPUnit tests on Travis-CI.
 Current build status can be seen at the top of this document.

 Additionally, we also use Coveralls to ensure that we can be confident that code